“The East belongs to God.

-The ideas for most paintings in this cycle came from my travels to the Near East and Central Asia (Uzbekistan), as well as from an earlier period in my life when I was a university student in the United States.
+The ideas for most paintings in this cycle came from my travels to the Near East and Central Asia (Uzbekistan), as well as from the time when I was a university student.

-Having had the chance to live, study and work in the United States initially and to cohabitate the next 20 years with friends and fellow colleagues from countries and companies where the Western tradition is prevalent, has allowed me to grasp the Western perspective on the world.
+Having had the chance to live, study and work in the United States initially and to cohabitate the next 20 years with friends and fellow colleagues from countries and companies where the Western tradition is prevalent, has allowed me to grasp to an extent the Western perspective on the world.
 Simultaneously with this, I value my home country’s position on the crossroad between East and West.
-Although it is a windy location in terms of its history, political, social and economic development, growing up in Bulgaria has given me the chance to witness how the core ideas shaping the Western world have migrated from the East, passing through our lands and being transformed to finally reach their final destination in the West where they would change form further.
+Although it is a windy location in terms of its history, political, social and economic development, growing up in Bulgaria has helped me to understand some of the core ideas shaping the Western world.
+Some of these ideas migrated from the East, passing through our lands and were transformed to finally reach their final destination in the West.
+Probably, they underwent further transformation once in place there.

-This confluence of cultures has been quite evident not only in my more current travels throughout East and West, but as early as when I was a student; when I was selected to become part of a US Department of Education integrated series of courses and seminars named the “Honors Program”.
-Its main aim is to provide knowledge and a set of views in the:
+This confluence of cultures has been quite evident not only in my last travels throughout the East and West, but as early as when I was a student.
+At that time, I was selected to become part of an integrated series of courses and seminars under the auspices of the US Department of Education named the “Honors Program”.
+Its main aim was to provide knowledge and a set of various views in the following fields:

-- Western tradition by studying some of its “great ideas” as expressed in the humanities, the arts, and the social and natural sciences;
+- comprehension of some of the “great ideas” of the Western tradition as expressed in the humanities, the arts, and the social and natural sciences;

-- appreciate challenges posed to the Western intellectual tradition either by considering critical voices traditionally marginalized in that culture or by investigating the assumptions of a non-Western culture; and
+- evaluation of the challenges posed to the Western intellectual tradition by considering the positions of critical voices traditionally marginalized in that culture;

-- learn to make connections between disciplines, and to ask the larger questions that transcend any single discipline.
+- making connections between different disciplines, and asking the larger questions that transcend any single discipline.

-In a way, this cycle of paintings was a continuation of the topics I encountered in my university years.
+In a way, this cycle of paintings was a continuation of the ideas I encountered in my university years.